sitegeist/Sitegeist.Monocle.BackstopJS/README.md

   ./flow backstop:configuration [<options>]

 OPTIONS:
-  --base-uri           the base uri, if empty a local flow:server run is
-                       assumed
-  --package-key        the site-package, if empty the default site package is
+  --base-uri           the base uri, if empty `http://127.0.0.1:8081` is assumed --package-key        the site-package, if empty the default site package is used
-                       used
 ```

 ## Configuration